 SUV crashes into Provo house during police chase

 An SUV led police on a chase from Provo to Alpine, crashing into a home during the pursuit, according to Provo police.
-About 10 a.m., an officer attempted to make traffic stop at 200 N. 850 West, believing the vehicle to be stolen, according to Facebook post by Provo police.
+About 10 a.m.
+Tuesday, an officer attempted to make traffic stop at 200 N. 850 West, believing the vehicle to be stolen, according to a Facebook post by Provo police.

 Comments